Lynette Scavo: Season 3

-Lynette has trouble adjusting to Nora and Kayla being around but does her best.
+Lynette has trouble adjusting to Kayla and her mother, Nora Huntington, being around.
 Lynette learns Nora wants Tom back and warns her to keep her distance.
-When Nora decides to leave town with Kayla in tow, Lynette and Tom sue for custody.
-However, a court date becomes unnecessary when Nora and Lynette are held hostage in a supermarket by Carolyn Bigsby – Nora is shot and killed during the standoff.
+When Nora decides to move to Arizona with Kayla, Lynette and Tom plan to sue for custody.
+However, a court date becomes unnecessary when Nora and Lynette are held hostage in a supermarket by Carolyn Bigsby, and Nora is shot and killed during the standoff.
 As Nora lays dying, Lynette pledges to always care for Kayla.
-Lynette is shot in the arm, but survives.
-Lynette and Kayla struggle to get on as Kayla blames Lynette for her mother's death.
+Lynette is shot in the arm but survives.
+Lynette and Kayla struggle to get along, as Kayla blames Lynette for her mother's death.
 When an out-of-work Tom follows his lifelong dream to open a pizzeria, Lynette attempts to support him.
 When a back injury leaves Tom bedridden and Lynette solely responsible for the operation of the restaurant, Lynette hires a manager, Rick, for whom she quickly develops romantic feelings.
-Tom, jealous and suspicious, demands that Rick leave the business but Rick refuses.
+Tom, jealous and suspicious, demands that Rick leave the business, but Rick refuses.
 When he confesses to Lynette that he is attracted to her, she fires him, establishing firmly that her family matters more than her business.
+However, she is shown to be crying and upset afterward.

 Following a nasty fall out of bed, Lynette undergoes a CAT scan which reveals swollen lymph nodes.
 In the season finale, Lynette tells her sister Lucy that she has been diagnosed with Hodgkin's lymphoma and asks her for a loan.
 Lucy is sympathetic but unable to help as her husband has just lost his job.
 Tom borrows the money from Lynette's mother, Stella Wingfield, much to his wife's chagrin.
 Stella tells Lynette that she is moving in to help with the family while Lynette fights cancer.